IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 WHEREAS, professional liability insurance reform has been a top legislative priority for both the Iowa Osteopathic Medical Association (IOMA) and the American Osteopathic Association (AOA); and there are many factors contributing to the current PLI crisis, such as ineffective or nonexistent insurance rate oversight and control; and the crisis in PLI is great enough that it warrants that all aspects of reform be explored; and to date, most efforts to affect the PLI crisis have been directed at tort reform, now therefore be it,

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) and American Osteopathic Association (AOA) broaden their efforts to address the current PLI crisis by exploring the impact and feasibility of additional PLI reforms beyond reform of the tort system.
+RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) and American Osteopathic Association (AOA) broaden their efforts to address the PLI issue by exploring the impact and feasibility of additional PLI reforms beyond reform of the tort system.

 Professional Organization Choice - 2005